MattFallsTech/Amazon-Lex/README.md

 <img src="https://imgur.com/zpd4sDI.png" height="80%" width="80%"/>
 <br />
 <br />
 Now in the Sample utterances I added some inputs that can be asked by the user.
 I will come back and add some more.
-I clicked Save Intent and moved to Slot types in the left menu.  <br/>
+I clicked "Save Intent" and moved to Slot types in the left menu.  <br/>
 <img src="https://imgur.com/yshBVEx.png" height="80%" width="80%"/>
 <br />
 <br />
-In the slots types i added a new blank slot type and named it "language"<br/>
+In the slots types I added a new blank slot type and named it "language"<br/>
 <img src="https://imgur.com/oGGqlp9.png" height="80%" width="80%"/>
 <br />
 <br />